micker/mod_dashboard/README.md

-Dashboard Admin module by Com3elles for Joomla 3.x
+Dashboard Admin module by Com3elles for Joomla 3.x (master) and joomla 4 (v2)
 ==============
 mod_dashboard